developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/glossary/index.md

 A series of Android bundles that determines the order to apply subsets of Managed Configurations.
 Allows full enforcement of order dependency when required.

 ### `BundleTools.java`
 Java source code (file) developed by Zebra Technologies that converts JSON Managed Configuration objects into bundles that are used to perform device-configuration actions.
-[Download BundleTools]()(<<`GITHUB LINK TO COME`).
+[Download BundleTools](../../downloads).

 ### DA
 See Device Administrator.